WHAT IS PrEP?

-- PrEP stands for HIV Pre-Exposure Prophylaxis, meaning you take a medication before any exposure (sex or shared drug equipment to decrease the chance of HIV infection).
+- PrEP involves taking a medication before having sex or sharing drug equipment to lower the chance of HIV infection.

 - Take 1 tablet daily, with or without food.